tobealive/docs/docs/enums.md

 }
 ```

-If you do not specify a value for the first option, then it will be 0.
+If you do not specify a value for the first field, then it will be 0.
-If you do not specify a value for the next option, then it will be equal to the value of the previous option plus 1.
+If you do not specify a value for the next field, then it will be equal to the value of the previous field plus 1.

 ```v
 enum Color {